ChrisWilko/ChrisADXTestbed/README.md

 ### Setup Option 2: Azure Free Cluster (WIP)

-1. Follow this [link](https://learn.microsoft.com/en-us/azure/data-explorer/start-for-free-web-ui) and set up a free cluster for your given URLs and fill in the appSettings.json accordingly with your urls.
+1. Follow this [link](https://learn.microsoft.com/en-us/azure/data-explorer/start-for-free-web-ui) and set up a free cluster for your given URLs and fill in the appSettings.json accordingly with your URLs.

 ### Setup Both continued

-1. run `make injset-data` - Will ingest the data directly in to the free adx db for you.
+1. run `make ingest-data` - Will ingest the data directly in to the free adx db for you.
 2. run `make dotnet-start` - Will start all the dotnet projects needed to run the project, and you'll have a frontend & backend ready to connect to ADX.